mitch-fen/WildCo-FaceBlur/README.md

   AttributeError: 'NoneType' object has no attribute 'shape'

 It is likely that you have the wrong .json in a given stations folder, or your image names do match up with what you ran through MegaDetector.

+The progress updates in the R script currently duplicate, but this does not effect the actual proessing of images!